BteamEngineering/Primer-Orientation-Bowl/README.md

 Files are provided for personal maintenance and non-commercial use only.

+## License

+This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

+Files are provided for personal use only.
+Redistribution or commercial use is not permitted without written permission.

 ## Support

 For questions or support, contact B Team Engineering directly.